huiskellyhu/odin-project/README.md

-# odin-project
+# Kelly Hu's Journey through The Odin Project
-Collection of exercises/projects from The Odin Project
+This repository is a collection of exercises/projects from The Odin Project.

+Skills learned upon completion: NodeJS, React.